This fantastically simple recipe for Butter Cookies is the only one you’ll ever need to make the perfect treat every time.

 - Add the egg and vanilla and beat until combined.

-- Turn the mixer to low and add in the flour, mixing until just combined.
+- Turn the mixer to low and add in the flour mixture, until just combined.

 - Press the mixture evenly into the prepared pan filling each section to the top.